trimstray/nginx-admins-handbook/doc/RULES.md

   > In my opinion `128-bit` symmetric encryption doesn’t less secure.
 Moreover, there are about 30% faster and still secure.
 For example TLS 1.3 use `TLS_AES_128_GCM_SHA256 (0x1301)` (for TLS-compliant applications).

   > You should disable `CHACHA20_POLY1305` (e.g. `TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305_SHA256` and `TLS_DHE_RSA_WITH_CHACHA20_POLY1305_SHA256`) to comply with HIPAA and NIST (Mozilla and Cloudflare uses them, IETF also recommend to use these cipher suites) guidelines and `CBC` ciphersuites to comply with PCI DSS, HIPAA, and NIST guidelines.
 However, it is strange to me (getting rid of `CHACHA20_POLY1305`) and I have not found a rational explanation for why we should do it. `ChaCha20` is simpler than `AES` and currently be quite a lot faster encryption algorithm if no `AES` hardware acceleration is available (in practice `AES` is often implemented in hardware which gives it an advantage).
+What's more, speed and security is probably the reason for Google to already support `ChaCha20 + Poly1305/AES` in Chrome.

   > Mozilla recommends leaving the default ciphers for TLSv1.3 and not explicitly enabling them in the configuration (TLSv1.3 doesn't require any particular changes).
 This is one of the changes: we need to know is that the cipher suites are fixed unless an application explicitly defines TLS 1.3 cipher suites.
 Thus, all of your TLSv1.3 connections will use `AES-256-GCM`, `ChaCha20`, then `AES-128-GCM`, in that order.
 I also recommend relying on OpenSSL because for TLS 1.3 the cipher suites are fixed so setting them will not affect (you will automatically use those three ciphers).